By Market Structure, By Transport Mode, By Storage Type, By End-User Industry, By Warehousing Technology, and By Region

 10.5.4.
 Segmentation by Period of Delivery, 2023-2024P

 10.6.
-Competitive Landscape in 3PL Market, 2021
+Competitive Landscape in Japan CEP Market, 2024

 10.6.1.
 Overview and Genesis, Market Nature, Market Stage and Major Competing Parameters

 10.6.2.
-Market Share of Companies in Japan CEP Market on the Basis of Revenues/Number of Shipments, 2023
+Market Share of Companies in Japan CEP Market on the Basis of Revenues/Number of Shipments, 2024

 10.6.3.
-Market Share of Top 5 Companies in Japan E-Commerce Shipment Market on the Basis of Revenues/Number of Shipments, 2023
+Market Share of Top 5 Companies in Japan E-Commerce Shipment Market on the Basis of Revenues/Number of Shipments, 2024

 10.7.
 Japan CEP Market Size on the Basis of Revenues and Shipments, 2025-2029

 10.8.
-Japan CEP Market Segmentation
+Japan CEP Market Future Segmentation, 2025-2029

 10.8.1.
-Segmentation by Mails and Documents, E-Commerce Shipments and Express Cargo, 2025-2029
+Future Segmentation by Mails and Documents, E-Commerce Shipments and Express Cargo, 2025-2029

 10.8.2.
-Segmentation by International and Domestic Express, 2025-2029
+Future Segmentation by International and Domestic Express, 2025-2029

 10.8.3.
-Segmentation by B2B, B2C and C2C, 2025-2029
+Future Segmentation by B2B, B2C and C2C, 2025-2029

 10.8.4.
-Segmentation by Period of Delivery, 2025-2029
+Future Segmentation by Period of Delivery, 2025-2029

 11.1.
-Customer Cohort Analysis and End User Paradigm for Different Industry Verticals under Logistics Sector (Telecommunications, FMCG, Automotive, Apparel, F&B, Construction and Pharmaceuticals)
+Customer Cohort Analysis and End User Paradigm for Different Industry Verticals under Logistics Sector-Telecommunications, FMCG, Automotive, Apparel, F&B, Construction and Pharmaceuticals

 11.2.
-Understanding on Logistics Spend by End User, 2023-2024P
+Understanding Logistics Spend by End User, 2023-2024P

 12.1.
-Basis Revenues, 2025-2029
+Future Market Size on the Basis of Revenues, 2025-2029

 13.1.
-By Segment (Freight Forwarding, Warehousing, CEP and Value-Added Services), 2025-2029
+Future Market Segmentation by Segment-Freight Forwarding, Warehousing, CEP and Value-Added Services, 2025-2029

 13.2.
-By End User Industries, 2025-2029
+Future Market Segmentation by End User Industries, 2025-2029

 13.3.
 Recommendation